YawenHan1203/TwitterDataExtractionandAnalysis/README.md

 ## Introduction

-This project is about the research and analysis project of social media data in bitcoin market during my internship placement at Lonk, Inc. from June 10th to August 31st, 2019.
-The report demonstrates the project in the following sections:1) introduction and background, 2) the detailed technical approaches, 3) results and discussion, 4) future work and conclusions.
+This project is about the research and analysis project of social media data in bitcoin market.
+It demonstrates the following sections:1) introduction and background, 2) the detailed technical approaches, 3) results and discussion, 4) future work and conclusions.
 The “Twitter Data Analysis on Bitcoin” project focused on the data research and analysis of Twitter data on bitcoin markets, to identify potential patterns and correlations for business insights.
 In the project, works were carried out in the discovery cycle including background research (identify the topics and related resources), preliminary data exploration (explore data and verify data quality), text cleaning (data cleaning and transformation), modeling and discussions.

 ## Background